janeygak/Effisend_webapp/readme.md

 Register an account at Twilio to use the send sms api.
 Register an account at currency layer to use realtime currency exchange api.

+Create a sql database called "money transfers" and run the models by typing "python model.py" in your terminal.

+Run the server by typing "python server.py" in your terminal.

 ## Contributing